pyeventsourcing/eventsourcing/docs/topics/domain.rst

 using a past participle that describes the initiation or the beginning of something, such as "Started", "Opened", or indeed "Created".

+The :func:`~eventsourcing.domain.MetaAggregate._create` method also has a required ``id`` argument which should be a Python :class:`~uuid.UUID` object that will be used to uniquely identify the aggregate in the domain model.
+It uses the given value of its ``id`` argument as the new event's ``originator_id``.
+It will also, by default, set the ``originator_version`` to the value of ``1``.
+It derives the event's ``originator_topic`` value from the aggregate class itself, using the library's :func:`~eventsourcing.utils.get_topic` function.
+And it calls Python's :func:`datetime.now` to create the event's ``timestamp`` value.

-The :func:`~eventsourcing.domain.MetaAggregate._create` method also accepts arbitrary keyword-only arguments, which if given will also be used to construct the event object in addition to those mentioned above.
+The :func:`~eventsourcing.domain.MetaAggregate._create` method also accepts variable keyword arguments, ``**kwargs``, which if given will also be used to construct the event object in addition to those mentioned above.
 Since the "created" event object will be constructed with these additional arguments, so these other method arguments must be matched by the attributes of your "created" event class.
-The concrete aggregate class's initializer method :func:`__init__` should also be coded to accept these extra arguments, but we will return to this aspect in the sections below on aggregate classes.
+The concrete aggregate class's initializer method :func:`__init__` should also be coded to accept these extra arguments.

+After creating the event object, the :func:`~eventsourcing.domain.Aggregate._create` method will construct the aggregate object by calling the event object's :func:`~eventsourcing.domain.AggregateEvent.mutate` method.
+It will then return the aggregate object to the caller.

 Having been created, an aggregate object will have an aggregate ID.
 The ID is presented by its :py:obj:`~eventsourcing.domain.Aggregate.id` property.
 The ID will be identical to